-Stainless steel cleaner can be confusing to choose because there are so many claims that different manufacturers make about their products.
-Many companies have developed special stainless steel cleaners to be used on these surfaces.
+Many companies have developed special cleaners to be used on stainless steel surfaces but choices can be confusing because they make so many claims about their products.
 Here is what you need to know before you buy a stainless steel cleaner.

 Try Easier Cleaning Options for Stainless Steel